top of page

 • Home schooled students must have a certificate by the state where the students resided during their home school.

-• Successful interview with an intake (admissions) counselor; and
+• Successful interview with an intake (admissions) counselor.

 bottom of page